 Definition of collusion

 Collusion is when 2 or more players at the same table conspire with each other to exploit 1 or more other players at the table.
 Collusion is illegal in all poker rooms, whether online or live.
-Collusion can take many different forms, but the goal is always to act in groups of 2 or more to give each other an unfair advantage.
+Collusion can take many forms, but the goal is always to act as a group of 2 or more to gain an unfair advantage.

 Some examples of collusion

-Let's think of an online cash game table with 6 seats.
-You and 4 of your friends sit on the table while waiting for a 6th player to strip.
-The goal will be to systematically raise as soon as the 6th player is in the hand.
-Thus, most of the time, he will have to fold.
-If that player raises, say a pair of 9, but sees that he makes 3bet, and 4bet, he will tell himself that he is beaten and fold his hand.
-The 5 players will then split the profits among themselves.
-Another example of collusion is practiced live.
-You and your friends make a list of non-verbal codes to do with your hands to tell your group what two cards you hold.
-It is forbidden to reveal the nature of our cards during a round.
-But with this system, you will be able to give valuable information to your friends by letting them know your cards without everyone knowing.
+Let's think about a 6 seat online cash game table.
+You and 4 of your friends take a seat at the table waiting for a 6th player to bust.
+The goal is to systematically raise as soon as the 6th player is in the hand.
+So, most of the time, he will have to fold.
+If that player raises say a pair of 9s, but sees that he is 3bet, and 4bet, he will think he is beaten and fold his hand.
+The 5 players will then divide the profits between them.
+Another example of collusion is in live play.
+You and your friends make a list of non-verbal codes to use with your hands to show your group your two cards in hand.
+It is forbidden to reveal the nature of your cards during a round.
+But with this system, you can give your friends valuable information by letting them know your cards without anyone knowing.
 The examples of collusion are unlimited.